 Maximilian Büsser’s approach to high-end independent watchmaking started in the late 90’s.
 At that time he was General Manager at Harry Winston Timepieces.

 His mission was to establish the American jewelry brand as a credible Swiss watch brand.
 His intuition was to bind the name of the ‘king of diamonds’ with the best independent watchmakers of the time.
+That is why, in 2001, he started the Opus series, an avant-gardist concept.
+The first piece to be presented, Opus 1, bears the name of François-Paul Journe.

 The success of this first masterpiece would be followed by collaborations with many others among the elite of watchmaking.

-In 2005 Max decided to create his own brand, MB&F, literally Maximilian Busser & Friends, taking the “Opus concept” to a whole new level.
+In 2005 Max decided to create his own brand, MB&F, literally Maximilian Büsser & Friends, taking the “Opus concept” to a whole new level.
 The “friends” were now professionals from the Swiss watch industry he had met throughout the years, chosen to help him design, produce and assemble a specific project.
 Contrary to standard watchmaking industry conventions, for the very first time their names would be disclosed in order to give them credit for what they were doing.

 Max’s idea has always been to innovate in watchmaking from every point of view.
 He started from the product itself, creating something visually shocking by playing with shapes, materials and complications like nobody before him.